 3. Sherry Vinegar

 Sherry vinegar, or vinagre de Jerez, hails from the “Sherry Triangle” in Spain’s Cádiz province.
 Unlike many other vinegars, it’s aged using the traditional solera system, often in American oak barrels, which gives it a deep, complex flavor.
-As Chef José Andrés says, a good Spanish sherry vinegar is a must for the best-tasting gazpacho.
+Its bold yet balanced acidity makes it a cornerstone of Spanish cooking, especially in cold soups, sauces, and dressings.
+As Chef José Andrés says, “For the best flavor for the gazpacho, be sure to use a good Spanish sherry vinegar, and you’ll see that the oloroso sherry adds extra depth to the flavor.”

 - Flavor Profile: Complex, nutty, and slightly sweet with a rich, mellow acidity.
 It’s aged, often in oak barrels, giving it depth.